 You might have thought that you were merely expressing yourself and your opinions online, and then someone accused you of harassment and took you to court, seeking an anti-harassment order.
 What happened to the 1st Amendment freedom of speech?
 The 1st Amendment does protect a lot of speech.
 One’s speech has to cross the line into targeted harassment or stalking of someone after they have requested to be left alone to lose the protection of freedom of speech for social media postings.

 A Seattle criminal defense attorney can protect your legal rights and fight against anti-harassment orders for posts on social media.

 What is an Anti-Harassment Order in Washington State?

-A court can issue a restraining order telling you not to bother someone who claims you harassed them.
-This is a special kind of order that can only be used in harassment cases, not other types of cases.
+A court can issue a protection order telling you not to bother someone who claims you harassed them.
+This is a special kind of restraining order that can only be used in harassment cases, not other types of cases.
 Although this is a civil order, violation of an anti-harassment order can result in criminal penalties, and the judge can find the defendant in contempt of court.

 How Long Does an Anti-Harassment Order Last?

 Most anti-harassment orders last for one year from the hearing.
 Sometimes, the judge will make a finding that a longer term is necessary.

 Can Someone Get an Anti-Harassment Order Against Me Without a Chance for Me to Testify?